 Disease Control

-These disease and mildew issues can easily be prevented by proper plant spacing, and also consistent watering.
-An organic fungicide may help to control mildew and fungus problems.
+You can easily prevent disease and mildew issues with proper plant spacing and consistent watering.
+An organic fungicide can help to control mildew and fungus problems in their early stages.

-Pepper plants are generally very low maintenance, and don’t require much pruning.
-But they will grow larger fruits if you pinch off some of the flower buds once the plant starts producing.
+You don’t need to prune your peppers very often, they usually stay fairly compact on their own.
+But they will grow bigger fruits if you pinch off some of the flower buds once the plant starts producing.

-Also, they will produce more when you regularly prune the suckers.
+They will also produce more when you regularly pinch the suckers.
 This is the extra growth between the leaf and stem joints, or around the base of the plant.

 Related Post: How To Can Peppers